Floating

 In general, we suggest you send emails between 9 am & 11 am because those are office hours – research shows that we’ve subconsciously developed a habit of checking emails during work hours.

-With split-testing, marketers can strategically decide which ad format, CTAs, sample content, send time, or signature format works best.
+With split-testing, marketers can test email ad design and decide which ad format, CTA, content option, send time, and signature format works best.

-Try new campaign ideas and weigh customer reaction – highlight delivery rates, open rates, click-through rates, etc. Split testing allows you to optimize your company’s reoccurring campaigns for success.
+Try new campaign ideas and compare customer reactions – highlight delivery rates, open rates, click-through rates, etc.

 Key Takeaways